I Am Never Doing Ministry Again

 I cannot express to you how overwhelmed and emotionally fried I was.
 I cried everyday and not just a little.
 I'm pretty sure I seemed emotionally unstable to my coworkers.
 I was struggling to keep my head above water, let alone maintain my passion for ministry.

+As I moved into my late twenties, my satisfaction in the way I'd been living and working diminished.
 A friend saw me struggling and asked if I'd like to meet weekly to talk about personal growth.
-I'd spent so long investing in others, I hadn't been taking care of my own growth outside of anything but spiritual.
-My life was so consumed with the work of ministry, I had not stepped back to explore who SARAH was and wanted.
+I'd spent so long investing in others, I hadn't been taking care of my own growth beyond spiritual.
 This simple act of pausing for an hour or two each week to focus on myself, my needs, the growth I needed and a plan to get there changed my life.

 I felt things deep inside me shift and realize it was time for a change.
 I asked myself where else I'd like to live if I could do anything I wanted, and the answer was CALIFORNIA.
 I picked Sacramento because it seemed the most cost-effective at the time.
 I didn't know anyone in Sacramento and had no ministry connections there.
 I had no idea what I was going to do, how it connected to my dreams, or how I was going to make a living.
 I just knew my season in the DMV was over, and it was time to step out of the boat into the unknown.